“My partner thinks I need therapy!”

 So many of my clients have said “my husband is such a good listener, but said I really need to talk with a professional about this stuff because he doesn’t know what else to say” or “my partner said they’re concerned about how anxious I’ve been in the last few months, and how irritable it’s made me with our family” or “my husband has been in therapy and mentioned I should think about giving it a try too.”

 Many have great support systems of family, or friends, or a combination of both.
 They have space to vent and blow off steam.
 They get the emotional support and validation they need in the moment to feel better…sometimes.
 But then sometimes the support system they’ve created isn’t quite working how they thought it would.
+With my eldest daughter clients specifically, they don’t always feel able to even ask for support from other family members in the first place.
+Especially if they’re the one’s in charge of holding everyone together.
+They feel pressure to keep making it look like things are okay, regardless of how they truly feel on the inside.

 What does it look like when my support system isn’t working?